Davenport may not immediately come to mind when choosing a vacation destination for yourself, friends, or your family.

 Exhibits on the Mississippi River, mammals, ancient Egypt, prairies, world culture, and science and technology are all well-organized, thorough, interactive exhibits that the whole family will enjoy.

-Further, there’s a huge-screen movie theater that shows science films; it’s one of the biggest movie screens in the entire state.
+Further, a huge-screen movie theater shows science films; it’s one of the biggest movie screens in the entire state.
 No matter what interests you, don’t miss the Putman Museum and Science Center during your visit to Davenport.